LIHPC-Computational-Geometry/coupe/ffi/README.md

 Both a static (`libcoupe.a`) and a dynamic (`libcoupe.so`) library are produced.

-**Note:** while we try our best to limit panics, coupe is not free of them.
-We recommend packagers to keep the default `panic = "unwind"` or `RUSTFLAGS="-Cpanic=unwind"` flag, so that they can be caught and do not abort the whole process.

 ## Usage

 These bindings target C99, but should work with later versions of the language.